stealjs/steal/docs/syntax-es6.md

 @function syntax.es6 ES6
 @parent StealJS.syntaxes

 @body

 ## Use

-The ES6 syntax in the module syntax that will be part of the EMCAScript 6 standard currently in development.
+The ES6 syntax is the module syntax that will be part of the EMCAScript 6 standard currently in development.
 Because ES6 syntax is not valid in ES5 it requires compilation to use.
 Steal brings along [@traceur Traceur] to act as the ES6 compiler, which it does on the fly.
 When developing you won't even notice that it is loaded, and when built your modules are compiled down to ES5.

 ES6 uses the keywords `import` and `export` for importing and exporting respectively.
 For example: